 Article 74 Entry into force and application

 1. This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.

+2. Any Commission Guidance necessary for providers of intermediary services or relevant public authorities to ensure compliance with this Regulation should be finalised and published no later than 6 months before the entry into application date of this Regulation.

-2. It shall apply from [date - three twelve months after its entry into force].
+3. It shall apply from [date - three twelve months after its entry into force].